-Sales representatives earned a median wage of $60,530 in 2016, with compensation often based on a salary, salary-plus-commission or salary-plus-bonus plan.
+Sales representatives earned a median wage of $64,860 in 2019, with compensation often based on a salary, salary-plus-commission or salary-plus-bonus plan.
 You could start as an inside sales representative or sales trainee, conducting business over the phone and internet, or possibly as an outside sales representative calling on customers in person.
 As you gain experience, you may grow into a sales executive role and your quota, territory, responsibilities and salary will most likely increase.
 Top tier salespeople are often among the highest paid employees in an organization.

 Professional organizations and networking

-Consider joining a professional organization in your chosen field to gain a better understanding of current industry practices and policies, and possibly continue your education through workshops and conferences.
-Volunteering, doing an internship and proactively networking with other professionals in your industry may help you find the connections you need to obtain an interview at your new location.
-Look for a mentor from the Military Spouse eMentor Program or Hiring Our Heroes Military Spouse Professional Network to receive career advice and networking assistance.
+Join a professional organization in your chosen field to gain a better understanding of current industry practices and policies.
+Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
+Network with other professionals in your industry to give you an edge in meeting the right people who may have the connections you need to get an interview at your new location.